Editor's note: This blog post was originally published in Feb. 2021 and updated with new information in Sept. 2023.

 Without a single source of data truth, engineers cannot easily communicate and collaborate with different stakeholders.
 Moreover, unless they work from a consistent set of data, engineers can be the source of inaccuracies that trigger rework downstream.

 As multiple data, requirements, and design handovers exist between the different tools and engineering teams, alignment is unlikely with issues often being found late in the development process.
 The result is last-minute engineering change orders that undermine product quality.
+To address these challenges, manufacturers are increasingly turning to solutions that enable concurrent engineering to best orchestrate how teams work with data—and each other.

 Concurrent engineering paves the way for efficiencies in organizing and tracking all design data centrally with a single authoritative source of truth, making it far easier to find and re-use the data.
 With less time spent tracking down CAD files, recreating data, updating systems, and answering data requests from non-CAD users, engineers can meet cost and production targets.